chrippa/ds4drv/README.rst

 Using
 -----

-Simplest usage is to simply run it without any options:
+Simplest usage is to run it without any options:

 .. code-block:: bash